 Best of all, they don't talk down to women.
 There is no thinly veiled toxic attitude along the lines of women being just a bit less suited to outdoor sports.

-This female owned and led company aligns with the values Hiking For Her stands for:
+This company aligns with the values Hiking For Her stands for:

 As always, contact me with your questions.

 I'm proud to offer Skirt Sports options to you, dear hiker, and I know this company will stand behind its clothing to get you out on the trail, feeling and looking great.

 If nothing else, check out the radiant beauty of their real life models!